trolie/spec/docs/community-events/20240221-Intro-to-TROLIE.md

 *not* require the RC to accept any particular kind of rating, so the Ratings Provider and the Clearinghouse Provider will need to pre-determine the appropriate units.
-The TROLIE Specification is designed to be flexible enough to accomodate most anticipated situations, such an RC only allowing for apparent power as inputs and sending apparent power as outputs, as well as an RC allowing for current and power factor as inputs.
+The TROLIE Specification is designed to be flexible enough to accommodate most anticipated situations, such an RC only allowing for apparent power as inputs and sending apparent power as outputs, as well as an RC allowing for current and power factor as inputs.
 We have a [number of tasks identified](https://github.com/trolie/spec/issues/43) to properly document this